what we do

 •culture

-Mainspring Narrative Films, a 501(c)(3) not-for-profit company, produces quality educational documentaries focusing on art, architecture and cultural history.
-The company strives to foster a greater understanding of our modern world by exhaustively researching the past, and releasing films that often include previously unknown archival imagery and documentation.
-Mainspring is run by Producers Jake Gorst and Tracey Rennie Gorst.
+Mainspring Narrative Films, a 501(c)(3) nonprofit organization, creates educational documentaries that explore art, architecture, and cultural history.
+Dedicated to deepening our understanding of the modern world, the company conducts extensive research into the past, uncovering and sharing rarely seen archival imagery and historical documentation.
+Mainspring is led by producers Jake Gorst and Tracey Rennie Gorst.

 why we do it